+A lot of people ask, “what does a workers compensation attorney do?”
 Usually, an injured worker thinks that they will be able to file a claim for their injury on their own and would not require the help of an experienced attorney.
 However, it is highly recommended to hire one as your attorney will be able to handle the situations that may arise during the course of any proceedings more efficiently.
 At the hearing of a Workers’ Compensation case, the attorney or his representative will be required to present substantial evidence supporting the claim.
-This can include evidence such as when, how and where the accident had happened, whether it had occurred as a result of any negligence on the part of the company, detailed account of the subsequent medical treatment undertaken by the employee among other essential details.
+This can include evidence such as when, how, and where the accident had happened, whether it had occurred as a result of any negligence on the part of the company, detailed account of the subsequent medical treatment undertaken by the employee among other essential details.

 A good workers’ compensation lawyer in South Carolina will utilize the medical records of the client to clarify the extent up to which the client has suffered injuries along with the opinion of the physician regarding the ability of the client to work.
 He will also try to relate the injury of the client with their inability to work and how it has directly impacted their daily lifestyle.
 In some cases, he might call upon a medical expert to attest to the ability of his client to resume working.
 A professional workers’ comp attorney in Columbia, SC knows the ways and means to trigger the hearing process.
 Typically the judge makes his decision within 30 days from the date of presenting evidence and hearing the testimony.

 For situations where there is a possibility of the case taking longer to resolve a workers’ compensation attorney may try to settle the dispute through mediation.
 A mediator helps in getting the case resolved through a more creative and mutually acceptable resolution in the form of monetary arrangements or job assignments.
 The ultimate objective of the lawyer should be to resolve the case whether it is through Court proceedings or outside the Court.